 When teeth are lost, gingiva (like bone) shrinks away.
-If insufficient gingiva is present and dental implants are planned, gingival or "keratinized tissue grafting" may be necessary to insure that there is an adequate band of attached gingiva around the implants like there is around teeth.
+If insufficient gingiva is present and dental implants are planned, gingival or “keratinized tissue grafting” may be necessary to ensure that there is an adequate band of attached gingiva around the implants, like there is around teeth.
 If there is inadequate gingiva around the implants, there is increased risk of pain, infection, and loss of the implant over time.

 The most frequent source of graft material is the roof of the mouth (hard palate).
 A thin portion of the skin is removed from the hard palate, prepared and then sutured to the area around the implant (or tooth).
 Initial healing takes place within 10-14 days after which the sutures are removed.
 This procedure is performed in our office under IV sedation.
 Please contact our Scottsdale or Avondale practice today to schedule a consultation – 480-657-7065.